 The Drama Department will offer the following courses in the 2023/24 school year.
 Please ask Ms MacLean for details or if you have any questions.
 Joan.email@example.com

 Drama 8 is an introductory creative drama course.
-It is a course in developmental drama rather than a course focused only on theatre/performance.
-Units in our class may include: Games, Improvisation, Story Theatre, Voice Work, Creative Movement, Scene Building, Scripted Scene Work, mask, Musical Theatre, Classic Texts, and Mime.
+It is a course in developmental drama rather than a course in theatre/performance.

-Drama 9 is also an introductory creative drama course.
-It is a course in developmental drama rather than a course focused only on theatre/performance.
-If you took Drama 8, you will continue to develop your skills and if you are new to Drama, you will find that Drama 9 is a good place to start.
+Drama 9 If you took Drama 8, you will continue to develop your skills and if you are new to Drama, you will find that Drama 9 is a good place to start.

-Drama 10 and Theatre Performance 11 and 12 are experiential courses where students learn acting skills and have performance experiences in a supportive and diverse community.
-There is no prerequisite for this course.
+Acting 10, 11 and 12 are experiential courses where students learn acting skills and have performance experiences in a supportive and diverse community.

 The members of this class will be the members of Moscrop’s Theatre Company.
 The class will happen outside of the regular school schedule but each student will be required to attend at least as many hours as they would for a course inside of the regular schedule.
 The time will be arranged according to the needs of the production schedule.
 The main focus of the class is to produce the annual school play over the course of the academic year as well as some smaller public performance offerings.
 Possible productions include: comedy, drama, satire, parody, story theatre, dance-drama, and plays with live music.
 The nature and style of the production will be heavily influenced by who is in the Company during each school year.